mamonaco1973/mycorpus-docs/admin-guide.md

 CloudWatch log.
 Notifications require SMTP to be configured via the `smtp_server`, `smtp_port`, `smtp_user`, and `smtp_password` Terraform variables.
 If SMTP is not configured, notifications are silently skipped.

+**What happens to users when I downgrade to a lower plan tier?**

+Switching to a lower-paid tier via the Plan API immediately purges all non-superadmin users from Cognito and DynamoDB.
+Superadmin accounts are preserved.
+Purged users must re-register once the new plan is active.
+Note that downgrading to the free tier is not permitted through the Plan API;
+that requires cancelling the subscription outside the admin UI.

+**What is the free trial and when does it expire?**

+New deployments on the free tier receive a 90-day trial period.
+The trial clock starts on first use and cannot be reset.
+When 15 or fewer days remain, the UI displays a warning banner.
+When the trial expires, further usage is blocked until the deployment is upgraded to a paid tier.
+The trial only applies to the free tier; paid tiers are not subject to a trial period.